EbpController/IO_driver/README.md

 # IO_driver
-'IO driver' is a Arduino Uno/Nano IO driver for the 'EBP Controller' project
+'IO driver' is an Arduino Uno/Nano IO driver for the 'EBP Controller' project

 EbpSerial must be included (refer to https://github.com/EbpController/EbpSerial)